 Ensure any tours you book are with responsible tour operators.
 Check the itineraries don’t involve slum tours, orphanages or unethical activities with animals.
 If in doubt, ask before booking.
 Read past customers’ Trip Advisor reviews rather than believe what the companies’ websites and social media channels say about themselves.

 Since I spent over a month in this incredible city, I have plenty of tips for solo travel in Cape Town.
 These include…

 Stay near Kloof Street, the V&A Waterfront or Green Point if you want a safe but central location.
 Although it’s a little further from town, the area from Camp’s Bay through Clifton and Sea Point is relaxed and near the beach.
 However, this is best for solo female travellers in South Africa with cars as public transport isn’t great.

-Central hostel: I liked [email protected] in Green Point.
+Central hostel: I liked never@home in Green Point.
 As well as a lounge, garden area, restaurant, Wi-fi and airport shuttle, it was a social place for solo travel in Cape Town.
-Another lively and stylish pick is Once in Cape Town which is a hostel, bar and cafe on popular Kloof Street.
-This is a win for location and meeting people, although the dorm rooms are small.

 Set aside enough time